alfrix/docs/docs/library/fceumm.md

 ??? note "Preferred aspect ratio - 4:3"
 	![4by3](images\Cores\fceumm\4by3.png)

 - **Color Palette** (**default**/asqrealc/nintendo-vc/rgb/yuv-v3/unsaturated-final/sony-cxa2025as-us/pal/bmf-final2/bmf-final3/smooth-fbx/composite-direct-fbx/pvm-style-d93-fbx/ntsc-hardware-fbx/nes-classic-fbx-fs/nescap/wavebeam/raw/custom): Choose which color palette is going to be used.
+The raw palette can used in combination with the nes-decoder shader to give colors based off on Bisqwit's NES palette generator and applies either an FCC color conversion matrix or specific Sony US matrix.

 !!! attention ""
 	**These 'Color Palette core option screenshots have been taken with the 'Use NTSC Palette' core option set to Off.**